trxdave/cycleshop/README.md

     - Includes responsive and user-friendly layout adjustments.

 ## Lessons Learned

-    - Simplified Data Models: Keeping the Order model as the sole source of the truth for order data reduced complexity.
+- Simplitied Data Models: Keeping the Order model as the sole source of the truth for order data reduced complexity.
-    - Dynamic Debugging: Thorough debugging of session-based shopping bag functionality ensured reliable order processing.
+- Dynamic Debugging: Thorought debugging of session-based shopping bag functionality ensured reliable order processing.
 - Stripe API Integration: Learned how to securely handle payments and integrate metadata for tracking orders.

 <hr>